darasus/ai-blog/content/how-to-train-your-dog-to-come-when-called.md

 createdAt: 2022-07-08T06:25:04.676Z
 updatedAt: 2022-07-16T15:15:34.767Z
 category: life
+summary: Most experts tell you that it is best to start this training as early as possible, preferably when your dog is still a puppy.
+If you have an older dog, it’s never too late to start training him.
+The best way to teach your dog to come when called is to use positive reinforcement.
+This means giving a reward for completing a certain action for completing your dog's task.
+If your dog doesn’t get it after a few times, you can try again another day.
 ---

 ## How To Train Your Dog To Come When Called – The Basics